RenneLab/hybkit/README.rst

     Further documentation on hybkit usage can be found in |docs_link|_.

+    Copyright:
+        | hybkit is a free, sharable, open-source project.
+        | All source code and executable scripts contained within this package are considered
+          part of the "hybkit" project and are distributed without any warranty or implied warranty under the GNU General Public License v3.0 or any later version, described in the "LICENSE" file.

 .. |hybkit Toolkit| replace:: *hybkit Toolkit*
 .. |Example Pipelines| replace:: *Example Pipelines*
 .. |hybkit API| replace:: *hybkit API*